 Every owner wants to maintain a dog’s health at the best level possible.
 However, just like us humans, dogs can become underweight due to some medical conditions or the circumstances around them.
 Helping your dog to gain back its healthy weight after an illness or surgery is important to prevent more health complications.
 However, this is never an easy task.
 Fortunately, there are many resourceful websites like https://www.authenticdogs.com/, which teaches you how to maintain the right weight for your dog.

-Additionally, you can use a variety of dog foods and products to put weight on your 4-legged friend in a safe way.
+Additionally, you can use a variety of dog foods and products to add weight on your dog in a safe way.
 In this post, we explore some of the recipes for dog weight gain.

 How can you tell that your dog is underweight?